Faisal050505/Formula_Student_Steering_Project/Steering_Designs/README.md

 **Result**: Delivered a clear, manufacturable steering design and strengthened team documentation practices.
 My work contributed to improved design clarity and team efficiency.

 ## 📌 Notes
-This project reflects my hands-on experience in mechanical design and team leadership.
+This project reflects my hands-on experience in mechanical design and cross-functional collaboration.
 It’s part of my engineering portfolio for UK placement applications.